GaetanBenoitDev/metaMDBG/README.md

-MetaMDBG is a lightweight assembler for long and accurate metagenomics reads.
+MetaMDBG is a fast and low-memory assembler for long and accurate metagenomics reads.
+Its core data structure is the [minimizer de-Brujin graph](https://github.com/ekimb/rust-mdbg) (MDBG), which have been reimplemetend specifically for metagenomics assembly.
+MetaMDBG combines an efficient multi-k approach in minimizer-space for dealing with the wide range of abundances found in metagenomes and a novel abundance-based filtering strategy for simplifying strain complexity.

 Developper: Gaëtan Benoit
 Contact: gaetanbenoitdev at gmail dot com